ricmonmol/ricmonmol/README.md

 ### Hola!

 My name is Ricardo Montecinos Molina, I considered myself as a tech enthusiastic.
-I also like urban farming, 3D printing, robotics, archery, music and a lot of nerd stuff!
+I also like urban farming, 3D printing, robotics, music and a lot of nerd stuff!

 **Software developer**.